-David Stanton Calls for Irish Gaming Commision in 18 Months
+David Stanton Calls for Irish Gaming Commission in 18 Months

 The Irish gaming industry gave full support to the government’s proposal of an independent gambling regulator.
 David Stanton, a junior minister known for his pro-gambling regulator stance, said gaming companies understand the stakes.